Shufro Rose & Co. LLC Boosts Stock Holdings in Verizon Communications Inc. (NYSE:VZ)

 Other large investors have also recently bought and sold shares of the company.
 C M Bidwell & Associates Ltd. increased its holdings in Verizon Communications by 8.6% in the 2nd quarter.
 C M Bidwell & Associates Ltd. now owns 2,285 shares of the cell phone carrier’s stock worth $128,000 after acquiring an additional 180 shares in the last quarter.
 Bank of Nova Scotia Trust Co. increased its holdings in Verizon Communications by 3.1% in the 2nd quarter.
 Bank of Nova Scotia Trust Co. now owns 6,372 shares of the cell phone carrier’s stock worth $357,000 after acquiring an additional 193 shares in the last quarter.
 Ayrshire Capital Management LLC increased its holdings in Verizon Communications by 1.5% in the 3rd quarter.
 Ayrshire Capital Management LLC now owns 13,294 shares of the cell phone carrier’s stock worth $718,000 after acquiring an additional 196 shares in the last quarter.
 AGF Investments Inc. increased its holdings in Verizon Communications by 0.4% in the 2nd quarter.
 AGF Investments Inc. now owns 47,637 shares of the cell phone carrier’s stock worth $2,669,000 after acquiring an additional 200 shares in the last quarter.
 Finally, Tempus Wealth Planning LLC increased its holdings in Verizon Communications by 1.2% in the 2nd quarter.
 Tempus Wealth Planning LLC now owns 16,548 shares of the cell phone carrier’s stock worth $927,000 after acquiring an additional 200 shares in the last quarter.
 63.61% of the stock is owned by hedge funds and other institutional investors.

 Several equities research analysts recently commented on VZ shares.
-Wells Fargo & Company cut their price target on shares of Verizon Communications from $58.00 to $56.00 and set an “equal weight” rating for the company in a report on Thursday, October 21st.
+Daiwa Capital Markets started coverage on shares of Verizon Communications in a report on Thursday, December 23rd.
+They issued a “neutral” rating and a $57.00 price target for the company.
+Raymond James reiterated a “buy” rating and issued a $64.00 target price on shares of Verizon Communications in a research report on Tuesday, September 28th.
 Barclays decreased their target price on shares of Verizon Communications from $56.00 to $55.00 and set an “equal weight” rating on the stock in a research note on Monday, October 11th.
-Loop Capital began coverage on shares of Verizon Communications in a research note on Monday, September 20th.
-They issued a “hold” rating and a $57.00 target price on the stock.
-Cowen raised their target price on shares of Verizon Communications from $68.00 to $71.00 and gave the stock an “outperform” rating in a research note on Thursday, October 21st.
-Finally, Deutsche Bank Aktiengesellschaft began coverage on shares of Verizon Communications in a research note on Tuesday, October 19th.
-They issued a “hold” rating and a $55.00 target price on the stock.
+Wells Fargo & Company decreased their target price on shares of Verizon Communications from $58.00 to $56.00 and set an “equal weight” rating on the stock in a research note on Thursday, October 21st.
+Finally, Cowen raised their target price on shares of Verizon Communications from $68.00 to $71.00 and gave the stock an “outperform” rating in a research note on Thursday, October 21st.
 One equities research analyst has rated the stock with a sell rating, eleven have assigned a hold rating and five have assigned a buy rating to the company.
 According to MarketBeat.com, Verizon Communications currently has a consensus rating of “Hold” and a consensus target price of $59.80.

 Verizon Communications (NYSE:VZ) last released its quarterly earnings results on Tuesday, October 19th.
 The cell phone carrier reported $1.41 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.36 by $0.05.
 The firm had revenue of $32.90 billion for the quarter, compared to analyst estimates of $33.24 billion.
 Verizon Communications had a net margin of 16.42% and a return on equity of 29.72%.
 The business’s revenue for the quarter was up 4.4% compared to the same quarter last year.
 During the same quarter in the previous year, the company earned $1.25 EPS.
 Equities research analysts predict that Verizon Communications Inc. will post 5.38 EPS for the current fiscal year.